AnthonyGleason/odin-landing-page/README.md

 # Project: Odin Landing Page
 ## About
-This webpage was created as apart of The Odin Project's Landing Page project.
+This webpage was created as apart of The Odin Project's Landing Page project at the end of the Flexbox lesson.
 ## Links
 <a href= "https://www.theodinproject.com/lessons/foundations-landing-page">Assignment</a>
 <br />